Riyaj-shaik/RIYAJ-SHAIK/README.md

 ## Hi there 👋
-I used Python programming Language to solve these Problems\n
+I used Python programming Language to solve these Problems

 Problem-1.py creating a small calculator</br>
 Problem-2.py generating the sequence 1,3,5,... as per the input</br>